- Home

 Tubes and drips

-You are likely to have several tubes in place, which will be removed as you recover:
+You are likely to have several tubes in place, which will be removed as you recover.
+These could include:

-- a small plastic tube (catheter) may be inserted into your bladder to collect urine in a bag
+- a small plastic tube (catheter) inserted into your bladder to collect urine in a bag

-- a tube may be inserted down your nose into your stomach (nasogastric tube) to drain stomach fluid and prevent vomiting
+- a tube inserted down your nose into your stomach (nasogastric tube) to drain stomach fluid and prevent vomiting

-- tubes may be inserted in your abdomen to drain fluid from the site of the operation.
+- tubes inserted into your abdomen to drain fluid from the site of the operation.

 Pain

-After an operation, it is common to feel some pain, but this can be controlled.
-For the first day or two, you may be given pain medicine through:
+As with all major surgery, you will have some discomfort or pain, but this can be controlled.
+For the first 1–2 days, you may be given pain medicine through a:

-- a local anaesthetic injection into the abdomen (a transverse abdominis plane or TAP block) or into the spine (an epidural)
+- local anaesthetic injection into the abdominal wall (a transverse abdominis plane or TAP block) or into the spine (an epidural)

 Wound care

-You can expect some light vaginal bleeding after the surgery, which should stop within two weeks.
-Your doctor will talk to you about how to keep the wound clean once you go home to prevent it becoming infected.
+You can expect some light vaginal bleeding after the surgery, which should stop within 2 weeks.
+Your treatment team will talk to you about how you can keep the wound clean to prevent infection once you go home.

 If you had part of the bowel removed and have a stoma, a stomal therapy nurse will explain how to manage it.